 Oliver Jeffers is a best-selling picture book artist and author who also runs an online store (opens in new tab) of delightful products.
 As well as these his well-known books, you can pick up T-shirts and sweaters (for adults as well as children), cool collectables and prints, all in Jeffers' unique and charming style.
 Read our interview to find out more about the artist.

-Illustrate is a slightly different proposition.
-Founders Toby Brusdon and James Katz have joined forces with different visual artists (they represent 10 in total at the moment), and turn their original artwork into unique gifts.
-You can pick up everything from screen-printed garments to cool stationery and skateboards.
+At Illustrate (opens in new tab) you can pick up everything from screen-printed garments to cool stationery and skateboards.
 There are physical shops in Bristol and Cardiff, and the online store ships around the world.
 The shop also has a strong eco-friendly ethos.

 Finest Imaginary (opens in new tab) is an independent British studio run by designer-maker Kim Lawler.
 It launched in 2007 and sells jewellery, pins and patches, homeware and stationery.
 Finest Imaginary built its reputation on intricate laser-cut perspex designs, which are assembled by hand in Lawler's studio in Yorkshire.